elenalh/xylellafastidiosa_reproducibleresearch/README.txt

 Source code to reproduce bioRxiv manuscript "Tracking the outbreak.
-An optimized delimiting survey strategy for Xylella fastidiosa in Alicante, Spain" by E. Lázaro et al., 2020.
+An optimized delimiting survey strategy for Xylella fastidiosa in Alicante, Spain" by E. Lazaro et al., 2020.

-For questions, comments or remarks about the code please contact E. Lázaro (lazaro_ele@gva.es).
+For questions, comments or remarks about the code please contact E. Lazaro (lazaro_ele@gva.es).

-Code has been structured in three main folders, 1) "code" and 2) "data".
+Code has been structured in two main folders, 1) "code" and 2) "data".

 Folder "code" contains all the R code to reproduce all the outputs (tables and figures) showed in the manuscript and in the supplementary material file.
 It is organised by means